Brobz/nuca_script/README.md

 You can always declare your functions as *void* type if they don't return anything, of course!
 Just like they can also be defined without any parameters to take in.

-Note: as of NucaScript 1.0, functions cannot yet take in either object type parameters or arrays.
+Note: as of NucaScript 1.0, functions cannot yet take in neither object type parameters nor arrays.
 Don't worry though, there are plenty of ways around it, and a future update will allow this to happen! (hopefully)

 ## **Classes**

 This is where the fun really begins!

-Classes are a way of structuring variables and functions together in one neat little package, and we can store it's information inside of variables that have the *object* type.
+Classes are a way of structuring variables and functions together in one neat little package, and we can store its information inside of variables that have the *object* type.

 NucaScript objects **cannot** be *compound*; This means that a class declaration cannot contain any variable of *object* type.